gymrek-lab/happler/docs/project_info/contributing.rst

         poetry add <dependency>

 You should specify a `version constraint <https://python-poetry.org/docs/master/dependency-specification>`_ when adding a dependency.
 Use the oldest version compatible with your code.
-Don't worry if you're not sure at first -- you can (and should!) always update it later.
-For example, to specify a version of ``click`` >= 8.0.4:
+Don't worry if you're not sure what that is at first -- you can start with something really old and update it later.
+For example, to specify that ``click`` 8.0.4 is required:

     .. code-block:: bash

-        poetry add 'click>=8.0.4'
+        poetry add 'click^8.0.4'

 .. _code-check-instructions: